U.S. online marketplace for auto loans debuts

-NEW YORK, Feb 23 (Reuters) - DriverUp, a U.S. online marketplace that allows hedge funds to invest directly in car loans, launched on Monday with a $50 million investment from venture capital firms.
+NEW YORK (Reuters) - DriverUp, a U.S. online marketplace that allows hedge funds to invest directly in car loans, launched on Monday with a $50 million investment from venture capital firms.

 Executives at DriverUp told Reuters that the company is expecting to sell at least $50 million of auto loans to funds, wealthy individuals and other investors through its website this year.